 Get Beautiful Flowers Delivered From Ode à la Rose

-Where to look for flowers for your Mom?
+Wondering where to look for flowers for your Mom?
 Ode à la Rose delivers beautiful bouquets nationwide.
-If your mother is in New York City or Chicago, we offer same-day delivery.
-Next day delivery is available to more than 1,400 cities in the Northeast and Midwest.
+If your mother is in New York City, Philadelphia, or Chicago, we offer same-day delivery.
+Next day delivery is available to more than 1,500 cities in the Northeast and Midwest.

 You might not be able to spend mom’s special day by her side, but that doesn’t mean that you’re not thinking of her.
 There are many ways to let her know you love her and that she means to the world to you.
 Ode à la Rose can help you show your affection and love for your mom.
 Take a look at our Mother’s Day floral arrangements and order a bouquet for your mom today.